 This summary highlights some of the information in this prospectus supplement and the accompanying prospectus.
-It is not complete and may not contain all of the information that is important to you.
-To understand the terms of the common stock offered pursuant to this prospectus supplement and the accompanying prospectus, you should read the entire prospectus supplement and the accompanying prospectus carefully.
-Together, these documents describe the specific terms of the shares we are offering.
-You should carefully read the sections entitled "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Consolidated Financial Statements" in the accompanying prospectus.
-Except as otherwise noted, all information in this prospectus supplement and the accompanying prospectus assumes no exercise of the underwriters' over-allotment option.
+Because this is a summary, it is not complete and may not contain all of the information that is important to you.
+To understand the terms of the common stock offered pursuant to this prospectus supplement and the accompanying prospectus, you should read the entire prospectus supplement and the accompanying prospectus, you should read the entire prospectus supplement and the accompanying prospectus of the shares we are offering.
+You should carefully read the sections entitled "Supplementary Risk Factor," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Consolidated Financial Statements" in this prospectus supplement and the section entitled "Risk Factors" in the accompanying prospectus.